 The grants are intended to support individuals or small groups.
 Applicants should note that the committee will take into account other funding sources available to applicants (e.g. research grants, Branch Out financial aid, etc.) in their considerations.

 The Office of Community Engagement also offers grants during the academic semester ranging from $100-$1,000.
-These grants can be used for expenses related to student-led local community engagement programming.
+These grants can be used for expenses related to student-led local community engagement programming on campus or in the local community.
 This might include but is not limited to:

 - Direct sustained service